Please note that this website version of the catalog has the most current information about our program.

 Full Time and Part Time Status

 Full time evening class is 2 nights per week and 3 Saturday sessions per month for approximately 14 months.
 Full time day class is 2 full days per week for approximately 10 months.
-Accelerated is 3 full days per week for 6 for approximately 6 months.
+Accelerated is 3 full days per week for approximately 6 months.
 Please see our calendars for full details.

 Part time means the student takes science classes (Anatomy & Physiology, Pathology) the first year (1 night per week in the night class for 30 weeks and ½ day in the day class for 30 weeks.)
 The second year the student takes the rest of the course.